dynamitegus/dynamitegus.website/README.md

 # dyamitegus.org repository

-My very cool website that i enjoy working on.
+My very cool website that I enjoy working on.
-Built with astro and tailwind.
+Built with Astro and Tailwind.

-Coderabbit will summerise and review your Pull Requests and i might accept them. im mainly making this to close the issue.
+Coderabbit will summerise and review your Pull Requests and i might accept them.
+I'm mainly making this to close the issue.

 ## 🧞 Commands